atanugiri/dlc-pose-estimation/DLC-Black-LightOnly-Atanu-2025-12-13/scripts/deeplabcut_cookbook.md

 ## Tips
 - Always evaluate after training.
-- Use multiple shuffles for robustness.
+- Use multiple shuffles for robustness and compare metrics.
+- For challenging data (occlusions, low contrast), use ResNet-101 and transfer learning between shuffles.
+- If mAP >80%, the model is ready for analysis; active learning can refine further.
+- Preprocess videos (e.g., contrast enhancement with FFmpeg) if color differentiation is poor.
-- Backup models and data.
+- Backup models and data regularly.
 - For questions, refer to [DeepLabCut Docs](https://deeplabcut.github.io/DeepLabCut/).

 This cookbook is based on our workflow—update as needed!